The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

-My Yorkie, Max, is pretty darned cute (if I do say so myself).
+My dog, Max, is pretty darned cute (if I do say so myself).
 But one thing that never fails to gross me out is the goop that sometimes forms under his eyes.
-These Yorkie tear stains are the result of discharge coming from his eyes, and if your dog is anything like mine, he or she probably gets them, too.
+These stains are the result of discharge coming from his eyes, and if your dog is anything like mine, he or she probably gets them, too.

 While dog tear stains aren’t any cause for alarm, they can look unattractive, and keeping your dog’s eyes clean is important if they’re fighting irritation or infection.

 Luckily, these DIY pet eye wipes make cleaning a breeze, and they’re so simple to make!
 The ingredients are gentle and won’t disrupt the pH balance of your dog’s skin.
 They also discourage the growth of yeast and bacteria in this all-too-perfect environment for infections.

 If you’d rather keep it simple and purchase from the pros, we outlined the best dog eye wipes in this guide.
 But if you want to try it yourself, check out our instructions below.

 In this review: